 Another big difference between the design of the LG G5 and its predecessor is the fact that the curved design has been ditched.

-Gone is the bananaphone style of the LG G4 and its even curvier cousin, the LG G Flex 2, and in returns the flat frontage which is the norm in the mobile market.
+Gone is the bananaphone style of the LG G4 and its even curvier cousin, the LG G Flex 2, and it returns to the flat frontage which is the norm in the mobile market.

 I say flat - it's almost there, but LG couldn't help itself, with the G5's front sloping away from you at the top and bottom.
 It's a slightly odd finish which offers little in the way of aesthetic grace or practical use.